noplanman/GitHub-Tweaks/README.md

 ### 2.5.1

-- Fix Fold-Unfold buttons to work correctly even after changing tabs in PR view.
+- Fix fold/unfold buttons to work correctly even after changing tabs in PR view.

 ### 2.5

-- Make fold/unfold toggles react to specific selectors instead of elements.
+- Make fold/unfold buttons react to specific selectors instead of elements.
 This means that newly added comments also get toggled correctly.

 ### 2.4.1